Most women are very familiar with the annoying and painful period symptoms that are often a sign of underlying hormone imbalance.

-Most women accept these symptoms as a “normal” part of their cycle when the truth is that your body could be trying to tell you that something is out of balance.
-I’m a big fan of keeping some sort of record of your menstrual cycle and symptoms – this can help your naturopathic doctor get a better picture of your overall health.
+The truth is that your body could be trying to tell you that something is out of balance.
+I’m a big fan of keeping some sort of record of your menstrual cycles and symptoms – this can help your naturopathic doctor get a better picture of your overall health.

-The good news is that there are a lot of ways to minimize and even completely stop these monthly symptoms, and one of them is this easy seed cycling protocol that I'm about to share with you.
+The good news is that there are a lot of natural ways to minimize and even completely stop these monthly symptoms - one of them is this easy seed cycling protocol that I'm about to share with you.

 What Is Seed Cycling?